 Content licensing and other revenue is generated primarily from the licensing of our owned programming in the United States and internationally to cable and broadcast networks and subscription video on demand services, as well as from the sale of our owned programming on DVDs and through digital distribution services such as iTunes.
-In addition, our cable television studio production operations generate revenue from programming it produces for third-party networks and subscription video on demand services.
+In addition, our cable television studio production operations generate revenue from programming the studio produces for third-party networks and for subscription video on demand services.

-Content licensing and other revenue increased in 2016 and decreased in 2015 primarily due to the timing of content provided under our licensing agreements.
+Content licensing and other revenue increased in 2017 and 2016 primarily due to the timing of content provided under our licensing agreements.

-In 2016, 2015 and 2014, 14%, 13% and 12%, respectively, of our Cable Networks segment revenue was generated from our Cable Communications segment.
+In 2017, 2016 and 2015, 15%, 14% and 13%, respectively, of our Cable Networks segment revenue was generated from our Cable Communications segment.
 These amounts are eliminated in Comcast's consolidated financial statements but are included in the amounts presented above.